 How an article is built

 Every guide on this site goes through four stages.
 First, we pick a real reader question, often surfaced from search trends or from things people ask us directly.
 Second, we research the topic against trusted horticultural sources: the Royal Horticultural Society, USDA materials, university extension services, the Missouri Botanical Garden database, and reputable botanical reference books.
-Third, we draft the article with the help of Google Gemini language models, which speeds up structure and phrasing while we keep control of the facts.
+Third, we draft the article with attention to clarity, structure, and accuracy.
 Fourth, an editor reviews the draft against the source material before publishing.

 What you can expect from us